 No more family secrets

 Myths and Facts about child sexual abuse - Ladies and Gentlemen, if a family member abused you, it's likely he'll abuse your children and grandchildren if given the opportunity!
-Read the link I'll attach below from the Rape and Abuse Crisis Center.
+Don't give them that opportunity.
+Read the link I'll attach below

 Myth #9: Family sexual abuse only happens in low-income families.
 Fact: Family sexual abuse crosses all classes of society.
 There is no race, social, or economic class that is immune to family sexual abuse.